 Why are wisdom teeth removed?

-One of the main reasons for removing wisdom teeth is that they do not have enough space to erupt.
-For this reason they tend to come out crooked or can remain inside the jaw due to lack of space.
+One of the main reasons for removing wisdom teeth is not having enough space to erupt.
+For this reason they tend to erupt crookedly or can remain inside the jawbone due to lack of space.

 In addition, as they occupy a very posterior position, they cannot be brushed properly and can cause gum inflammation or even cavities.

-The most common problems linked to wisdom teeth are:
+The most common problems related to wisdom teeth are:

 - Infection or caries

-- Damage to neighboring teeth or second molars (mainly caries).
+- Damage to neighboring molars or second molars (mainly caries)

-- There is not enough space for brushing and they accumulate dental plaque.
+- Not enough space to brush and accumulate dental plaque.

 Some dentists recommend extracting them before they can cause problems in the future.

-It is also often recommended to extract them before starting orthodontic treatment, to give more space to the rest of the teeth.
+It is also often recommended to remove them before starting orthodontic treatment, to make more room for the rest of the teeth.